NAKlama/HormoneLevels/README.md

 ## Current state of development

-Since I'm developing this softwares features as I need them, it is currently only for transfeminine HRT.
-It can graph the amount of estradiol valerate inside the body.
+Since I'm developing this software's features as I need them, it is currently only for transfeminine HRT.
+It can graph the amount of estradiol valerate inside the body, and using that, and the lab results at certain points, a conversion factor to calculate the blood levels from the amount of the ester in the body is calculated, by taking the average of the ratio between lab tests and calculated hormone in the body.

+The confidence interval is calculated taking the square sum residuals between the resulting blood level curve, and the actual lab tests, and calculating the standard deviation.

 ## Planned features

-  - Calculate and plot blood level estimations from known levels at certain points
   - Graphing of long term fitting with known labs to detect shifts in metabolism
     - Ways to adjust for these
   - Different HRT options
     - Different Estradiol Esters
     - Testosterone Esters
     - Different methods of delivery

+## Implemented features

+  - Calculate and plot blood level estimations from known levels at certain points

 ## Contributing